wshahbaz/100m-Race-Simulator/README.md

  Ultimately in this app, users try to create the optimal 100m sprinter and can compete with their friends to see who understands the fundamentals of 100m sprints more!

+ This program was developed using the Java Swing and AWT APIs for the graphical interface, while applying Java's dynamic arraylist class to process the organize and process the data.